felipegb94/compressive-spad-lidar-cvpr22/README.md

 Furthermore, the following classes have a ont-to-one correspondence with the coding schemes described in the supplementary document:

 1. `PSeriesGrayCoding`: This class corresponds to **Fourier-based Gray** coding scheme.
 This coding scheme is similar to `PSeriesFourierCoding` but uses binarized codes.
 When `K <= log2(N)`, this coding scheme is the same as `Gray`
+2. `GatedFourier-F-1`: This class corresponds to **short-time fourier** coding scheme.
+This coding scheme first defines a `GatedCoding`, and then for each gate it defines a fixed number of frequencies to be sampled within that gate.
+See `coding.py:GatedFourierCoding` for implementation details.

 ## Visualization Scripts